 So again, just be aware that regular alcohol consumption can affect your ability to feel those natural cues, and it may lead you to make decisions your body doesn’t exactly agree with.

 Sleep is a key ingredient in muscle repair and muscle growth.
-More specifically, deep sleep is a key ingredient in those processes.
+More specifically, deep sleep is crucial for those processes.

-But three or four drinks can actually hinder your deep, beneficial sleep, so try to limit the post-run drinks to just one or two, so that your sleep schedule works like you mean for it to.
+But three or four drinks can actually hinder your deep, beneficial sleep, so try to limit the post-run drinks to just one or two, so that your sleep schedule works for you, not against you.

-If you’re working hard in the gym to build muscle or speed, if you’re recovering from an injury, or if you’re working to better your sleep habits, keep in mind that regular alcohol consumption will likely get in the way of you achieving those goals.
+If you’re working hard in the gym to build muscle or speed, if you’re recovering from an injury, or if you’re working to improve your sleep habits, keep in mind that regular alcohol consumption will likely get in the way of achieving those goals.

 But like we said, there’s nothing wrong with treating yourself.
 Make smart decisions around how and when to do it, and there should be no reason you can’t make progress toward your goals, and have some fun along the way!